Invoice numbering: how to set up a system that satisfies HMRC

 - QT-2026-001 for quotes

-This means if a credit note references INV-2026-018, there is no confusion about which document is which.
+This ensures that if a credit note refers to INV-2026-018, there's no confusion about which document is which.

 What if you have gaps in your sequence?

-Gaps happen.
+Gaps occur.
 A cancelled invoice, a spoiled draft, a mistaken entry.
-HMRC does not penalise you for having gaps per se — what matters is that you can explain them.
-If invoice INV-2026-023 is missing, you should be able to show that it was a cancelled or voided invoice.
+HMRC doesn't penalise you for gaps per se — what matters is having an explanation.
+If invoice INV-2026-023 is missing, you should be able to show it was cancelled or voided.

 Invoice your customers in 30 seconds